Drunken-Ishtar/homosexual-squid/README.md

 Hello poor unfortunate soul that is reading this, Welcome to the official source code for the DDD Wiki.

-This code is an abhorrent mess that would make TF2 developers cry, during your read, be it for maintenance or curiosity, you will find a million comments and commits all full of various expletives and profanities.
+This code is an abhorrent mess that would make TF2 developers cry, and makes jane cry, she has been banging her head at this for over a month during your read, be it for maintenance or curiosity, you will find a million comments and commits all full of various expletives and profanities.

 However, I guarantee that it works, barely.
 Probably.